Data Security and Handling

 us-west-2 region (Oregon) in order to be close to GitHub’s API servers and minimise latency.
 Also, this means that GitHub data is not crossing any virtual country “boundaries” as it remains in the USA.

 We do not “let down our guard” on security when things go wrong or need troubleshooting.
 For example, we will never extract a copy of the GitHub Private Key so that we can run the app “locally” on any developer laptop.

-Renovate will always be run from the “production” server and credentials are never be copied off for debugging purposes.
+Renovate will always be run from the “production” server and the app’s credentials are never be copied off for debugging purposes.
 We employ detailed logging by default in order to hopefully have enough of a “black box” to know what happened when something went wrong.
 Also, we are helped by the fact that problems usually repeat (sometimes every time Renovate runs) so this gives us the ability to expand the debug logging of the renovate app itself if previous runs did not give enough detail.